Boeing 787's dimmable windows not dark enough, says ANA

-TOKYO (Reuters) - Boeing Co’s (BA.N) launch customer for its 787 Dreamliner, Japan’s All Nippon Airways (9202.T) says the plane’s electronic dimmable windows are not dark enough for long haul flights and has asked the U.S. plane maker to make the plane’s cabin darker.
+TOKYO (Reuters) - Boeing Co’s (BA.N) launch customer for its 787 Dreamliner, Japan’s All Nippon Airways (9202.T) says the plane’s electronic dimmable windows are not dark enough for long haul flights and has asked the U.S. aircraft maker to come up with a way to make the plane’s cabin darker.

-“For our passengers to have good sleep, we realized that it is important to offer appropriate darkness during flights especially for long haul,” Nomura said.
+“For our passengers to have good sleep, we realised that it is important to offer appropriate darkness during flights especially for long haul,” Nomura said.

-Chicago-based Boeing declined to say whether other 787 customers had asked for darker windows or to discuss how it would meet ANA’s request.

-“The response of our customers and the flying public to the larger, dimmable windows on the 787 has been very favorable,” the plane maker said in a statement.
-“As always, Boeing works with its customers on an ongoing basis to understand new requirements and offer solutions.”

 ANA has ordered 55 787s, a replacement for the 767, making the new jetliner the centerpiece of its fleet plans for the next several years.
 The carbon composite plane is designed to be more fuel efficient and, therefore, cheaper to operate.
 It also boast higher cabin pressure and humidity in order to make flying more comfortable.